-Ships that must comply with the 1974 International Convention for the Safety of Life at Sea (SOLAS) include passenger ships on international voyages and non-passenger ships of 500 gross tons or more on international voyages.
+Ships that must comply with the 1974 International Convention for the Safety of Life at Sea (SOLAS) include passenger ships, tankers and cargo ships on international voyages.
 In 2012, the IMO adopted regulations that will make use of sophisticated navigation equipment, called an Electronic Chart Display and Information System (ECDIS), mandatory on certain SOLAS class vessels by July 2018.
-All but the oldest cargo ships are already required to use ECDIS; the schedule for the use of ECDIS by SOLAS ships of different types and gross tonnage (GT) is in Figure 1.
+The schedule for transitioning to ECDIS by SOLAS ships of different types and gross tonnage (GT), which will be completed in July 2018, is shown in Figure 1.